Zaner Law Personal Injury Lawyers 1610 Wynkoop St # 120, Denver, CO 80202, United States - Personal injury and car accident lawyers in Denver, CO.

 You can often seek compensation for nerve damage that resulted from someone else’s negligent or intentional actions.
 This means that you can pursue a personal injury claim even if the other person did not intend that you would suffer nerve damage.
 As long as they acted with the necessary intent or negligence, they may bear liability for the injuries you suffered.

 Nerve damage can lead to physical disabilities that interfere with your ability to work or even care for yourself.
-As recognized leaders in personal injury law, the compassionate and courageous team at Zaner Harden Personal Injury Lawyers has secured millions of dollars in compensation for injury victims.
+As recognized leaders in personal injury law, the compassionate and courageous team at Zaner Law Personal Injury Lawyers has secured millions of dollars in compensation for injury victims.